EdverCompany/indico/docs/source/http_api/access.rst

 It is recommended to always use the highest security level.
 That means if only an *API key* is available always include it and if a *secret key* is available, always sign your requests.
-Since you might want to retrieve only public information (instead of everything visible to your Indico user) you can add the param *onlypublic=yes* to the query string.
+Since you might want to retrieve only public information (instead of everything visible to your Oceanman user) you can add the param *onlypublic=yes* to the query string.

 It is also possible to re-use the existing Indico session.
 This only makes